Elijah1111/441-FP/README.md

 Outside of general gameplay, there a several controls that alter the world and interaction.
 Pressing P will pause obstacles (and the score), while pressing O will spawn extra obstacles.
 If you hold down SHIFT while pressing P, however, the background will freeze in place.
 Pressing O while holding SHIFT will also spawn extra background objects.
 Finally, pressing 0 (zero) will exit gameplay in put you in free camera mode where you can move around the world.
 Pressing WASD will change where you look, and SPACE or SPACE + SHIFT will move you forwards or backwards respectively.

 Easter Egg: \
 What is that red ball light in the background.
-Maybe I should use free cam to look at it...
+Maybe I should use free cam to look at it... \
+I wonder if there is anything weird about the skybox...

 ## Compilation